-These two common, non-toxic and harmless edible items when used together strategically, are powerful to clean things, including hard water stains in the toilet.
+These two common, non-toxic, and harmless edible items when used together strategically, are powerful to clean things, including hard water stains and toilet ring.

 - Pour 1 cup of ordinary white vinegar into the toilet bowl.
 Using a toilet brush, swish it around.
 Let it sit for a minute or so.